Welcome to the Annual UFHRD 2025 Conference

 Doctoral Symposium

-The Doctoral Symposium is scheduled to take place on 11th June 2025 at Ulster University Belfast and we strongly encourage all interested Doctoral students to attend what is set to me a memorable and valuable symposium.
+The Doctoral Symposium is scheduled to take place on 11th June 2025 at Ulster University Belfast and we strongly encourage all interested Doctoral students to attend what is set to be a memorable and valuable symposium.

 Location

 The 2025 UFHRD conference will be hosted at Ulster University Belfast city campus.
-Officially opened in 2023 by President Joe Bidden the Belfast campus is situated in the artistic and cultural centre of the city, the Cathedral Quarter.
+Officially opened in 2023 by President Joe Biden the Belfast campus is situated in the artistic and cultural centre of the city, the Cathedral Quarter.

 Belfast is a vibrant city that caters for all tastes and trends.
 Entrenched in history delegates will find interest in exploring the various historical landmarks located within the city and gain insight into our complex past via black cab or hop on hop off bus tours.
 For those wishing to sample some of our cuisine there are a wide array of restaurants on offer as well as St Georges Market which offers the opportunity to sample some of our hand-crafted local delicacies (of particular note is our namesake the “Belfast Bap”) as well as immerse yourself in some music, craft, culture and craic while you are there.